jlumpe/pycyt-old/README.md

 It is currently in the early stages of development.
 See below for a list of current and planned features.

+If you just want to see it in action, jump over to the [examples](pycyt/examples/) page.

 ### What does it do?